 As stipulated by the federal law, a reverse mortgage must be the primary lien on your estate.
-If you have any existing mortgage, you must ensure that you have it paid off using the proceeds from the reverse mortgage.
+If you have a mortgage already, you must ensure that you have it paid off using the proceeds from the reverse mortgage.

 #03.
 Occupancy Requirements

-It would be best if you reside in your current estate as the principal residence.
+It would be best if you reside in your present house as the principal residence.
 Vacation homes and investor properties do not qualify.

 #04.
 Taxes and Insurance

-As a homeowner, you must ensure that you remain current on real estate taxes, homeowners insurance, and other mandatory obligations, including condominium fees.
+As a homeowner, you must ensure that you updated on realty taxes, homeowners insurance, and other mandatory obligations, including condominium fees.

-You are responsible, as per the agreed contract, to complete the necessary repairs and maintaining the pristine condition of your home.
+You are responsible, as per the agreed contract, to complete the necessary repair and maintain the pristine condition of your home.

 #06.
 Conveyance of Your Mortgaged Estate by Will or Operation of Law to the Property or Heir After the Borrower’s Death

-When a reverse mortgage scheme becomes due and payable upon the death of the last surviving homeowner, and the estate is conveyed by will or via operation of law; the estate or your family (or parties if you have several heirs) may gratify the HECM balance by paying the lesser of the loan balance or 95% of the existing appraised value of the manor.
+When a reverse mortgage scheme becomes due and payable upon the demise of the last surviving homeowner, and the estate is conveyed by will or via operation of law; the state or your family (or parties if you have several heirs) may gratify the HECM3 balance by paying the lesser of the loan balance or 95% of the existing appraised value of the manor.

 Further Information – the Homeowner’s Obligations